ai-opertating-model/ai-operating-model/README.md

 Our goal is to democratize enterprise AI adoption by providing a comprehensive, open-source operating model that empowers organizations to deliver impactful AI solutions with confidence, speed, and responsibility in complex enterprise environments.

 The AI operating model is a comprehensive framework that defines how an organization structures, governs, and scales its artificial intelligence initiatives to drive business value.
-Organizations are prioritizing these efforts in order to:
+Organizations are prioritizing these efforts:

-- Define the organizational structure and relationship between the business units and central technical teams (e.g. federated, hub and spoke, etc.).
+- Define the organizational structure and relationship between the business units and central technical teams (e.g., federated, hub and spoke, etc.).
-- Define and streamline the process across various teams including the business, control teams (InfoSec, risk and compliance etc.) and development teams.
+- Define and streamline the process across various teams, including the business, control teams (InfoSec, risk and compliance, etc.), and development teams.
 - Implement AI strategy and show leadership maturity of capabilities and financial results

 This framework bridges the gap between AI potential and enterprise reality, equipping teams with practical guidance, proven patterns, and governance frameworks that accelerate the journey from AI concept to value creation.